One Queenslander's experience of cerebral palsy - with Jamie Booth

 On a typical morning, it will be Jamie’s mum or carer who helps to her get up and get ready for the day.

-After she returns come home, one of her carers will help her shower and get changed.
+After training and Jamies has returned home one of her carers will help her shower and get changed.
 Sometimes, she will even find time to help cook dinner or do some laundry before finally relaxing and go to bed.

 In addition to the benefits of swimming in managing her CP, Jamie receives massages to treat her stiffness and takes medication prescribed by her Rehabilitation Specialist.